Dr Andrew Reid

 Outreach

-I have been an active STEM Ambassador since 2016 and enjoy volunteering for various school-based STEM activities such as public demonstrations, career presentations, and hands-on workshops related to game development.
-I am passionate about providing insight and advice to young people who may wish to consider a career in the games industry.
+I was STEM Ambassador from 2016-2023 and enjoyed volunteering for various school-based STEM activities such as public demonstrations, career presentations, and hands-on workshops related to game development.
+I am passionate about providing insight and advice to young people who may wish to consider a career in the games industry, particularly to those from disadvantaged and marginalised backgrounds.

 Selected Public Engagements and Workshops